 I have written a few blogs on the topic and I've had the opportunity to give entire presentations about the fundamental importance of starting with knowing who you want to talk to.
-I stand by that if you don’t know whom you want to reach, finding the right time, place, and message are going to be guesses at best.
+I stand by that if you don’t know whom you want to reach, finding the right time, place, and message for reaching them are going to be guesses at best.

 So while the foundation of a buyer persona is a tried and true method we stand behind, I simply can’t address them without noting the need for balance.
 (Otherwise, this paragraph has no place in this blog, right?)
 Behind every persona is a group or type of person.

-HubSpot has a super powerful emphasis on this right now, actually.
-In their recent customer-code series they explain, “While a business sells to a persona, people sell to other people.
+HubSpot has a super-powerful emphasis on this right now, actually.
+In their customer-code series they explain, “While a business sells to a persona, people sell to other people.
 A person has fears, hopes, and dreams.
 A person is unique.
 Not only is treating your prospects and customers like people the right thing to do, it’s also the smart thing to do.
 People are individuals, with unique problems, thoughts, questions, etc. They want to feel that way.”

-And perhaps one of the ‘easy button’ ways to find this balance is through account based marketing.
+And perhaps one of the ‘easy button’ ways to find this balance is through account-based marketing.
 It gives us, as businesses and marketers, the chance to say goodbye to a generic or “one-size-fits-all” method to marketing and instead focus on very unique and targeted messages, based on the buyer’s journey and who our target customers are.

-@Dharmesh, founder and CTO at HubSpot says it best, “Businesses should always look for patterns: Finding patterns is how we grow.
+@Dharmesh, founder and CTO at HubSpot said it best, “Businesses should always look for patterns: Finding patterns is how we grow.
 And personas are powerful patterns to find broad similarities and direct our efforts.
 But we need to remember when we send an email, pick up the phone, or respond to a chat message that we are never communicating with a persona.
 We are communicating with a person.
 Respecting that individuality and uniqueness is how companies grow better.”